Rastercar/api/README.md

 yarn mikro-orm migration:up
 ```

-> Note that by default the mikro-orm cli will use the use the `env/.development.env` file to get the db connection config, if you wish to run the CLI using another env file just use run the cli with another NODE_ENV, for example: `NODE_ENV=my_file yarn mikro-orm...` would use the `env/.my_file.env` file to load the connection config variables
+> Note that by default the mikro-orm cli will use the use the `env/.development.env` file to get the db connection config, if you wish to run the CLI using another env file just use run the cli with MIKRO_ORM_CFG env var with the name of the env file containing the desired config, for example: `MIKRO_ORM_CFG=homolog yarn mikro-orm...` would use the `env/.homolog.env` file to load the connection config variables

 For a list of commands see: https://mikro-orm.io/docs/migrations/#using-via-cli